Violet Ranney Lang: Biography

 Frank O'Hara wrote a series of poems from 1956 to 1959 in mourning her death.

 Lang's papers, including manuscripts and drafts as well as correspondence, are held at Harvard University's Houghton Library.

 Publication history

 During her lifetime, Lang published some of her poems in Poetry: A Magazine of Verse and in a variety of literary journals.
 After her death, her widower Bradley Sawyer Phillips served as her literary executor.
 Working with several advisers, he selected and edited a volume of Lang's work that he self-published in 1962 as The Pitch.
 It contained 48 poems and the texts of her two plays.
+The cover was designed by Edward Gorey.
 Alison Lurie wrote a memoir of Lang, which was published privately in Munich 1959, which Random House then combined with the works found in The Pitch into a single volume titled V.R.
 Lang: Poems & Plays with a Memoir by Alison Lurie that appeared in 1975.

 The Miraculous Season: Selected Poems, edited by Rosa Campbell and credited to V.R.
 "Bunny" Lang, was published in the UK in 2024.
 A US edition is scheduled for 2026.